You can typically find Kemp Smeal enjoying the coast of Southern California in his free time.

 And then something miraculous happened.
 30 days after being listed priority status 1a on the heart transplant list, Kemp Smeal got a new heart.

 On March 19th, Kemp was admitted into Keck Medicine of USC.
-Dr. Mark Cunningham, MD, assistant professor of cardiothoracic surgery and Dr. Mark Barr, co-director of the Cardiothoracic Transplantation department performed his surgery.
+Mark Cunningham, MD, assistant professor of cardiothoracic surgery and Mark Barr, MD, co-director of cardiothoracic transplantation performed his surgery.